-- f.
-All staff will complete anaphylaxis training.
-Training is provided for all staff on a yearly basis and on an ad-hoc basis for any new members of staff. - g.
-Staff must be aware of the pupils in their care (regular or cover classes) who have known allergies as an allergic reaction could occur at any time and not just at mealtimes.
+- Staff must be aware of the pupils in their care (regular or cover classes) who have known allergies as an allergic reaction could occur at any time and not just at mealtimes.
 Any food-related activities must be supervised with due caution.

-- h.
-Staff leading school trips will ensure they carry all relevant emergency supplies.
+- Staff leading school trips will ensure they carry all relevant emergency supplies.
 Trip leaders will check that all pupils with medical conditions, including allergies, carry their medication.
-Pupils unable to produce their required medication will not be able to attend the excursion. - i.
-The School Nurse will ensure that the up-to-date Allergy Action Plan is kept with the pupil's medication. - j.
-It is the parent's responsibility to ensure all medication in in date however the School Nurse will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry. - k.
-School Nurse keeps a register of pupils who have been prescribed an adrenaline autoinjector (AAI) and a record of use of any AAI(s) and emergency treatment given. - I. Nominated classrooms may be allergy free as arranged in advance, in conjunction with the Headmaster, outside agencies and the School Nurse as required. - m.
-Children should not move around school while eating and must wash their hands before and after eating to reduce the risk of contamination.
+Pupils unable to produce their required medication will not be able to attend the excursion.

+- The School Nurse will ensure that the up-to-date Allergy Action Plan is kept with the pupil's medication.

+- It is the parent's responsibility to ensure all medication in in date however the School Nurse will check medication kept at school on a termly basis and send a reminder to parents if medication is approaching expiry.

+- School Nurse keeps a register of pupils who have been prescribed an adrenaline auto-injector (AAI) and a record of use of any AAI(s) and emergency treatment given.

+- Nominated classrooms may be allergy free as arranged in advance, in conjunction with the Headmaster, outside agencies and the School Nurse, as required..

+- Snack time food is monitored by staff and are allergen free depending on the children attending.

+- Children and staff should not move around school while eating and must wash their hands before and after eating to reduce the risk of contamination.

+- All tables are cleaned with warm soapy water